-1. Business process outsourcing lowers costs and saves time
+1. Lower costs and saved time

 Lower costs are the most significant factor companies consider when choosing between in-house and outsourcing operations.
 When considering office setup, infrastructure costs, the burden of hiring, and paying in-house salaries and benefits, outsourcing is almost always less costly.

-- Team of Designers (graphic & UI/UX)
+- Team of designers (graphic & UI/UX)

-- Team of Developers (frontend & backend)
+- Team of developers (frontend & backend)

 - Quality Assurance Testers & QA Software